 - Computer skills: Knowledge of MS Office, Internet, Outlook and competency with new technologies required

-- Must be able to work flexible hours, including afternoons, evenings and weekends;
+- Must be able to work flexible hours, including afternoons and in cases of emergency evenings and/or weekends;

-Working hours: working office hours normally apply.
+Working hours: Morning and afternoon working hours.
 Due to the nature of the program and based on the program needs, flexibility is required.
-Working afternoon hours or covering night shifts and being on call will be required.
+Working afternoon hours or covering night shifts and being on call might be required.

-Travel and other requirements: travel requirements between the apartments within Attica and to other areas of IRC operation.
-Rare travel requirements outside of Attica.
+Travel and other requirements: travel requirements between the apartments within Attica and occasionally to other areas of IRC programs within Athens.

 Disclaimer Clause: This job description is not an exhaustive list of the skills, effort, duties and responsibilities associated with position.